shaoguangleo/difx-whole-repo/master_tags/DiFX-2.7/sites/Haystack/ehtc/Readme-Cycle7.txt

     -r second-root -s A,p,q,r,...
 grep ^if.station $ers.conf | sort | uniq -c
 # ... iterate with additional roots as you find you need them
+# you should note whether all steps were completed; this is not
+# necessarily a problem, but you may want to choose better scans.
 #
 # The -v option turns on some progress so that you monitor progress.
 # It will declare some steps not done if full convergence is not